Your browser version is no longer supported, so you may experience issues while using this site.

 Click 'Next' when done

 Fill in the 'Driver details'

 As well as protecting your personal privacy and safety, taking steps to keep your smart home technology secure is wise.

 Say you use your smartphone to monitor security cameras at your house or turn on lights and sound when you’re away.
 Doing these things could be helping to prevent a theft by putting off onlookers who think you’re home.
-Not only does avoiding a claim save you from inconvenience, it could help prevent additional fees being added to your premium.
+Not only does avoiding a claim save you from inconvenience, it could also give you extra peace of mind.

 To find out how much an AAMI Home and Contents Insurance policy would cost you, get a quote easily online.

 Is your wi-fi network secure?

 Your internet modem router is like the brain of your connected home, sending signals out to all the body parts.
 So, if it has a flimsy password, or can be easily hacked, all of your IoT devices are compromised.
 Try these tips to help secure your router.

 Change up the password.